THRUSHWANTH/Break_into_data_ml_challenge/README.md

 # Solar Home Electricity Forecasting

 ## Contributors
-- Thrushwanth Kakuturu
+- Thrushwanth Kakuturu (My self)
-- Kamakshi
+- Gnanambal Kamakshi Renganathan
-- Sireesha
+- Sireesha Pulipati(Team Lead)

 ## Overview
 Ausgrid is a major electricity distributor in Australia, responsible for managing and distributing electricity to residential, commercial, and industrial consumers.
 Recently, Ausgrid has focused on integrating renewable energy sources into its grid infrastructure to reduce carbon emissions and promote sustainability.